Oasis Hummingbird Rhodopis vesper

 Oasis Hummingbird, Azapa Valley, Chile, February 2007 - click for larger image

-There is a distribution map on xeno-canto.
-This shows a disjunct population in central Chile not mentioned in either HBW or Jaramillo & Burke and a less widespread distribution in northern Chile.
+The distribution map shows a disjunct population in central Chile not mentioned in either HBW or Jaramillo & Burke and a less widespread distribution in northern Chile.

 Oasis Hummingbird, Azapa Valley, Chile, February 2007 - click for larger image